1621 Harney Street,

 No one has favorited this theater yet

-It was rebuilt immediately at the southeast corner of 17th Street and Harney Street.
-In 1914 the Boyd’s Theatre was sold to the Burgess-Nash Co. who closed and razed it to build an annex to its department store.
+It was rebuilt immediately at the southeast corner of 17th Street and Harney Street, opening on September 3, 1891.
+In 1914 the Boyd Theatre was sold to the Burgess-Nash Co. who closed it on January 31, 1920 and razed it to build an annex to its department store.
 (See Lucille Barbe’s “A History of the Boyd Opera House in Omaha, Nebraska [University of Omaha, 1963, p.
 166], Steve Millburg’s "Culture and the Fine Arts Got Early Start in Omaha” [Omaha World-Herald, August 18, 1985]; Jeffrey Spencer’s “Building for the Ages: Omaha’s Architectural Landmarks.”
 [Landmarks, Inc., 2003, p.
 20.])

 Just login to your account and subscribe to this theater.